'Fuliza economy': Kenyans borrow Sh1.6b daily amid economic woes

-Borrowings from Safaricom’s Fuliza hit Sh578 billion last year as ease of use and economic hardships pushed new users to the overdraft service.
+Borrowings from Safaricom’s Fuliza hit Sh578 billion in 2021 as ease of use and economic hardships pushed new users to the overdraft service.

-Latest disclosures by NBCA Group and KCB Group—the two banks show that the service has deepened its share in digital loans as customers get increased borrowing limits.
+Disclosures by NBCA Group and KCB Group show that the service has deepened its share in digital loans as customers get increased borrowing limits.

 Fuliza accounted for 82.5 per cent of the Sh585 billion digital loans at NCBA in the financial year ended December 2021.